Imetomi/Deep-Learning-Shuffle-Algorithm/README.md

 With the exception of the NLP problem these datasets don't need advanced preprocessing and feature engineering.
 We used normalization and standardization where needed and made some plots just to see what are we going to tackle.

 ## Metrics
 We measure the success rate of our custom algorithm based on how much **time** is needed for the neural network to achieve a given accuracy.
 When working on different computers we also check the number of **epochs** needed for a given loss.
 These results will be compared to random shuffling with a predefined random state.

+## Models
+Using various neural network architectures we aim to test our algorithm in different conditions.
+Most of these are small models to get an insight about how our batch selection program performs.

+## Custom Training Loop
+In order to define custom batch selection algorithms we need to access the training loop.
+To solve this problem we created a custom training class which can be found in the `loop.py` file.
+The program iterates through the epochs and executes the training steps with a given optimizer, loss function, and dataset.
+The code also utilizes the Tensorflow framework's acceleration so training time is roughly the same compared to the original.

+## Batch Selection Program
+We prepared our framework so the only thing left is to create the algorithm that fulfils this part.
+This function is going to be given as a parameter to the training class.